-S. Name of Related Party Relationship Nature and Material Terms/particulars Maximum No. of the contract or arrangement. value of Transaction All the proposed transactions are intended to be carried out based on business requirements of the Company and shall be in ordinary course of business and at arms' length. per annum 1 Himachal Polyolefins Limited Associate Company All the transactions are for sale / purchase of materials, finished goods, borrowing or availing or rendering of services with the Associate Company.
-Cumulatively all the transactions not to exceed 2 West Point Minerals & Chemicals Co.
+S. No. Name of Related Party Relationship Nature and Material Terms/ particulars of the contract or arrangement.
+Maximum value of Transaction per annum All the proposed transactions are intended to be carried out based on business requirements of the Company and shall be in ordinary course of business and at arms' length.
+1 Himachal Polyolefins Limited Associate Company All the transactions are for sale / purchase of materials, finished goods, borrowing or availing or rendering of services with the Associate Company.
+Cumulatively all the transactions not to exceed Rs.
+60 crores in 2 West Point Minerals & Chemicals Co.
 Pvt.
-Ltd. Associate Company All the transactions are for sale / purchase of materials, finished goods, borrowing or availing or rendering of services with the Associate Company.
-Rs.
-60 crores in financial year 2020-21.
+Ltd. Associate Company All the transactions are for sale / purchase of materials, finished goods, borrowing or availing or rendering of services with the Associate Company. financial year 2021-22.
 3 Mr. Ahmed H Dawoodani Managing Director and Promoter Salary and perquisites if any.
 Also based on business requirements of the Company, to borrow funds from Director.
-4 Mrs. Shahnaz A Dawoodani Executive Director and Promoter Group Based on business requirements of the Company, to borrow funds from Director.
-5 Sara Enterprises Associate Rent and other payments
+4 Mrs. Shahnaz A Dawoodani Non Executive Director and Promoter Group Based on business requirements of the Company, to borrow funds from Director.
+5 Diamond Jubilee Stores Associate Rent and other payments

-The above arrangements / transactions were approved by the Audit Committee at its meeting held on 31st July 2020 and recommended by the Board of Directors to the unrelated shareholders of the Company for their approval.
+The above arrangements / transactions were approved by the Audit Committee at its meeting held on 30th June 2021 and recommended by the Board of Directors to the unrelated shareholders of the Company for their approval.